-The directors note that, as of 31 December 2020 the Company has net assets of £6,975,000, with no financing or loan payable, and made a small profit in the year then ended.
+The directors note that, as of 31 December 2023 the Company has net assets of 15,628,000, with no financing or loan payable, and made a profit on ordinary activities before taxation of £214,000.

-Whilst the Company does not have its own bank account, it participates in a Group wide cash pooling arrangement which has a balance of £36,154 available to the Company as at 31 December 2020 and£43,933as at 31 August 2021.
-However, as the Company does not have control over the funds in the pooled account, nor is there any formal commitment to such amounts remaining receivable, the Company has not factored this into its assessment of going concern.
-As a holding Company, the Company in 2021 and 2022 is consistently expected to incur minimal costs over the oncoming period to the end of September 2022, which it expects to be covered by the interest income it receives.
+Whilst the Company does not have its own bank account, it participates in a Group wide cash pooling arrangement which has a balance of £205,931 available to the Company as at 31 December 2023 and £261,532 as at 31 December 2024.
+As a holding Company, the Company in 2024 and 2025 is consistently expected to incur minimal costs over the oncoming period to the end of January 2026, which it expects to be covered by the interest income it receives.
 The Company also controls the trading subsidiaries of Würth Group in the UK, which individually are considered to be going concerns and therefore by virtue of the control it exercises over its subsidiaries, the Company could also require them to pay for its expenditures for the foreseeable future.
 The Directors consider that the UK subsidiaries have sufficient cash resources, including availability of credit facilities via letter of support from Würth Finance International B.V to enable them to provide funds to the Company if required.
-The Directors have also made enquires of the Wurth group management to ensure that the Wurth Finance International BV have the ability to provide any funds if required to the UK subsidiaries.
+The Directors have also made enquires of the Wurth group management to ensure that the Wurth Finance International BV have the ability to provide any funds if required to the UK subsidiaries